xyproto/hi/README.md

 # hi

-A game written in Go that uses Ebiten.
+The early start of a handcoded game written in Go that uses Ebiten.

 * License: BSD-3